vannizhang/react-d3-charts/README.md

      * Indicate number of ticks that should be renderd on x axis */
     numberOfTicks: 3,
+    /**
+     * rotate the label text to provide more space
+     */
+    shouldRotateTextLabels: true
     /*
      * extend ticks on x axis and show them as grid lines */